Always something to do for the holidays or rainy day?

-But sometimes milestones in life involve crying - whether it's falling back to sleep, learning to walk (there's always a stumble here and there), starting daycare, or school (leaving parents is difficult).
+But sometimes have milestones crying in life – whether it's getting back to sleep, learning to walk (there's always a stumble here and there), starting childcare or school (leaving parents is hard).

 Never letting our children cry doesn't help them, it can actually harm them.
 And let's face it, sleeping also helps us become better parents.